lealceldeiro/backendDevTest/springbootapp/README.md

 Docs: https://docs.docker.com/compose/reference/up/

 ### Hit the app endpoint
-The following endpoint can be hit using tools such as Postman, cURL, or any other that allow it.
+The following endpoint can be hit using tools such as Postman, cURL, or any other that allows it.

 Example:
 ```http request